NutraloxidE/ClubDrinkCoin/README.md

 # ClubDrinkCoin
-A crypt currency for buyg drink at club
+A crypt currency for buying drink at club